 “By investing more in digital marketing and our web and social media presence, we are able to reach new audiences through a diverse array of channels,” Burke said.

 Arts organizations also know it’s not just the programming and venue to which they need to appeal, but the price.
 Most performing arts organizations, from the Shakespeare-focused Folger Theatre to historic Ford’s Theatre, offer discounted tickets for patrons under 30, in addition to pay-what-you-can nights and last-minute, day-of tickets.

-Travelers to Washington can join D.C.’s young adult audiences this month at special events such as the Folger Theatre’s “Brews and Banter” evening of craft beers and meet-the-cast opportunities at various performances; National Symphony Orchestra’s “Declassified: Ben Folds Presents” series; or Shakespeare Theatre Company’s Happenings Happy Hour event on select Thursdays, including Nov.
-29, before that night’s showing of “An Inspector Calls.”
+Travelers to Washington can join D.C.’s young adult audiences at special events such as the Folger Theatre’s “Brews and Banter” evening of craft beers and meet-the-cast opportunities at various performances; National Symphony Orchestra’s “Declassified: Ben Folds Presents” series; or Shakespeare Theatre Company’s Happenings Happy Hour event on select Thursdays.

 But with so many top-notch arts offerings throughout the capital, you don’t really need a special event.
 Whether hula, step or Logic is your thing, there’s bound to be something to tempt you to a Washington, D.C., performance hall—no matter what your age.